danielctull-library/SwiftExectuable/README.md

-# Swift Package template
+# Swift Executable template

 This is a template for the command line tool [novy](https://github.com/elegantchaos/Novy).

-It provides a swift package and a nexted example xcode project.
+It provides a swift package for an executable product.